Table of Contents:

 Contact Type – Choose ‘Employee’ and Save

-Go back into the newly created contact and click on the user icon at the bottom right
+Go back into the newly created contact and click the triple dot menu while on the contact record and click Create User.

 When the user screen comes up, enter in a password and pin for this user (can be very generic).